-In 2022, new sanctions have been imposed on Russia by the US, the EU and other countries.
+Since 2022, new sanctions have been imposed on Russia by the US, the EU and other countries.
 Russia has responded with countersanctions.
-In December 2022, a new sanction package was adopted by EU, which focuses on limiting financing of Russian mining projects by EU residents.
+In December 2022, the sanction package #9 was adopted by EU, which focuses on limiting financing of Russian mining projects by EU residents.
 The Group is financed through its subsidiaries mining operations, the group's available cash sources and finance facilities with local Russian banks.
 Sanctions regarding gold sales have been imposed by G7-countries and by EU.
 Kopy Goldfields is not, and has never been, exporting to any country falling under the gold sales sanctions.